asjadnaqvi/stata-delaunay-voronoi/README.md

 First release.

-## Known issues

-1. For some point combinations, the last point is being skipped from triangles.
-2. For some Voronoi lines on the edges, the infinite rays are not being calculated.

-## In the pipeline

-1. The above errors.
-2. Add [if] [in] options.
-DONE.
-3. Add an option to check and correct indices.
+## The to do list

+1. Add checks and error returns.
-4. Get rid of Mata junk
+2. Get rid of Mata junk.
-5. Separate the Mata calculations from export back to Stata.
-6. Call the *clipline* command from within the program, and add box options.
-7. Convert Voronoi lines to shapes for more interesting visualizations.
+3. Optimize export back to Stata from Mata.
+Currently it is very slow.
-8. Add e-class locals.
+4. Add e-class locals.